 Neshoba County Fair

 late July - early August

 Often referred to as Mississippi's Giant House Party, the Neshoba County Fair was established in 1889 to foster political, agricultural, and social exchanges of knowledge and ideas.
-Now the week-long attraction includes the nation's largest campground fair, as well as the extensive racing program with Standard bred harness horses and more.
+Ranked now as one of of the main Mississippi events and festivals, the Neshoba County Fair is a week-long attraction includes the nation's largest campground fair, as well as the extensive racing program with Standard bred harness horses and more.

 For more information about the Neshoba County Fair visit: